akashacms/akasharender/guide/3-create-content.html.md

 * EJSRenderer: Can substitute variables into rendered output
 * LiquidRenderer: Can substitute variables into rendered output
 * NunjucksRenderer: Can substitute variables into rendered output
+* HandlebarsRenderer: Can substitute variables into rendered output

 ### Page Layouts